 Prioritize autofocus speed to reach the focus point as quickly as possible.

-Default setting achieves both smooth operation and fast AF speed.
+The default setting achieves both smooth operation and fast AF speed.

 Smooth AF Priority

 Prioritize smooth autofocusing.
-This mode offers a slightly slower but very smooth autofocus, ideal for use with video.
+This mode offers slightly slower but very smooth autofocus, ideal for use with video.